OpenSourceEBike/OpenSourceEBike.github.io/index.md

 It uses the popular OLED 1.3inches screen.
 It also uses the ESP32, so it runs directly Pyhton software and we can edit/program this software wirelessly using our phone or computer.

-# EBike build with Bafang M500 mid drive motor
+# EBike build with Bafang M500 motor

 This was the first build I did.
 You can take this build details as a reference for your build: